 I don’t intentionally isolate myself from others just because.
 It’s my way of life.
 And I couldn’t do anything about it.

-Given, my writing life is kinda 24/7.
-There’s no break.
+Given my writing life is kinda 24/7, there’s no break.
 I write at a constant pace every single day.
-I write fast in the morning so I make sure I don’t waste a minute of it.
+I write fast in the morning to ensure I don’t waste a minute of it.

-Because I work as a full-time writer for a company today, I start around 7 o’clock to 2 in the afternoon writing loads of articles per day.
+Because I work as a full-time writer for a company today, I start around 7 o’clock to 2 in the afternoon, writing loads of articles daily.

-Although the stress level kills me, I quite enjoyed the fact I earn a monthly income while I give time to my novels at night.
-There are also times I write here on my blog (I have to make sure I write here as regular as possible).
+Although the stress level kills me, I immensely enjoy the fact I earn a monthly income while I give time to my novels at night.
+There are also times I write here on my blog, ensuring I write here as regularly as possible.

-If I continued my dreading life as a full-time teacher, I would be more resentful.
+I would be more resentful if I continued my dreading life as a full-time teacher.
 It doesn’t mean I quit my career as a teacher because I don’t like it.
-It’s just there’s more fulfilling element when I write.
+It’s just there’s a more fulfilling element when I write.

-I chose the road less taken, which my family doubted at first, and stepped outside my comfort zone.
-Writing is a tedious work.
-I’ve repeated that many times.
+I chose the road less taken, which my family initially doubted, and stepped outside my comfort zone.
+Writing is tedious work.

 It’s not an easy feat.
-It’s hard work.
-It drains me and my soul.
-But in the end, I feel the satisfaction I couldn’t get when I worked as a teacher.
+Writing is hard work.
+It drains me.
+But in the end, I felt the satisfaction I couldn’t get when I worked as a teacher.

 I want to help struggling writers with potential and worth-sharing stories.
-Apparently, they’re stuck in fear and impostor syndrome.
+They’re stuck in fear and impostor syndrome.
 Less confident and doubtful of their work.

-In the most boring situations, I am enjoying it.
-Because within that circumstance, I write a wonderful story to people.
-A story that fills their dread and fills the gaps of their imperfect realities.
+In the most boring situations, I enjoy it.
+Because within that circumstance, I write a wonderful story for people.
+It is a story that fills their dread and the gaps of their imperfect realities.

-For me, as a novelist, it’s my job to keep that fantasy in their heads, making sure I entertain them with the world I created.
-The world inside the character’s daily lives.
+As a novelist, it’s my job to keep that fantasy in their heads, ensuring I entertain them with the world I created.
+The world inside the characters’ daily lives.

 As a novelist, it requires emotional strength on my part.
-I don’t know if other authors shared this with you, but whenever we write our stories, it kills us.
+I don’t know if other authors shared this with you, but it kills us whenever we write our stories.
 It’s emotionally draining.
-We cry in the character’s intense moments and we feel the wrath of the villains we created.
+We cry in the character’s intense moments and feel the wrath of the villains we created.

-For the sake of telling that story out of obligation (to share our character’s story to the world), we continue writing until our fingers bleed.
+For the sake of telling that story out of obligation (to share our character’s story with the world), we continue writing until our fingers bleed.
 Until late at night.
 In the earliest morning.

 If you aren’t a reader, you won’t understand this realm.
 Nor you can’t understand the BS I’m talking about now.

-The typical day of a novelist.
+This is how a typical day in the life of a novelist.
 A life filled with chaotic silence and indescribable words hiding inside my head, waiting for release.
 A life filled with procrastination but fun.

-P.S.: If you are a novelist yourself, you understand what I’m talking about now.
+P.S.: If you are a novelist, you understand what I’m talking about now.
 If not, it’s okay.
-We’re different persons anyway.
+We’re different people anyway.
 Ciao!
-If you want to become like, start writing your first book.
-Read my post here.